 Laura Preston, a lobbyist for the administrators group, said her association’s members would like 5th graders to be included in the age group that could be suspended under AB 420.

 These organizations have already won some compromises.
 The bill originally had allowed suspensions only for high school students.
 The bill also originally required that the earlier willful defiance incidents and the alternative discipline offered be “documented.”
 That requirement has been dropped.

 Laura Faer, an attorney with Public Counsel Law Center, a pro bono law firm based in Los Angeles, said after the hearing that supporters recognize that some schools don’t have the capacity to document every disciplinary event.
 Public Counsel will continue to work to put data systems in place so that such documentation could be done simply by any school, she said.
 In the meantime, if AB 420 becomes law, parents will have the right to ask a school administrator what has been done to help their child if there is a recommendation to suspend.
 “Schools are going to need to show what disciplinary procedures are in place,” she said.

 The bill, which will next go to the Appropriations Committee, has a long road ahead of it before it becomes law.
 Last year, a similar bill by Dickinson made it through the Assembly and Senate only to be vetoed by Gov. Jerry Brown, who said that disciplinary practices should be determined by local schools and districts, not the state.

-Filed under: Discipline, Equity issues, Featured, Governance, K-12 Challenges, Interventions, Legislature, Bills, Race, Ethnicity, Reporting & Analysis, Students · Tags: Jerry Brown, Roger Dickinson, Willful Defiance
+Filed under: Equity issues, Featured, Governance, High School Completion, K-12 Reform, Legislature and Bills, Race, Ethnicity, Reporting & Analysis, State and Federal Policies, Students · Tags: Jerry Brown, Roger Dickinson, Willful Defiance